A collection of the most festive Christmas soap recipes, perfect for gifting or simply enjoying this holiday season.

 2. Christmas Tree Cold Process Soap

-This recipe from Humblebee & Me makes a “loaf” style bar soap that’s topped with hold mica and has a beautiful Christmas tree inspired swirl inside.
+This recipe from Humblebee & Me makes a “loaf” style bar soap that’s topped with gold mica and has a beautiful Christmas tree-inspired swirl inside.
 It’s a great cold process recipe that blends tallow, coconut oil, and a few soft oils.
 This is one of those holiday gifts that can be enjoyed all winter long.

 3. Tree-Shaped Green Soap